Where to eat lunch on a Monday: A few suggestions

 Pho Lien

-Pho Lien is a famous restaurant in the Côte-Des-Neiges neighbourhood: crowded from opening to closing, it offers one of the best pho soups in Montreal!
+Pho Lien is a famous restaurant in Côte-Des-Neiges: bustling from opening to closing, it offers one of the best pho soups in Montreal!
 When we come here, it’s not to admire the decor, but most certainly to savour their very good Vietnamese menu!
 Ms. Lien is the one who developed the recipes for the establishment.
 There are six starters, including some salads, excellent imperial rolls and spring rolls with peanut sauce.
 The specialty of the house, however, is the phở soup.
 Phở soup, or Tonkinese soup, is the national dish of Vietnam that is most commonly eaten for breakfast, but can be enjoyed at any time of the day.

-5703B Chemin de la Côte des Neiges
+5703B Chemin de la Côte-des-Neiges

 Montréal